-A waterside residence in a stunning location perched on the river bank with ever changing views of the Shannon River and the Clare Hills; boasting a private harbour, boathouse and approx. 400 ft of waterfrontage.
+A waterside residence in a stunning location perched on the river bank boasting a private harbour, boathouse and about 400 ft of water frontage.

 Ballina 1 km * Killaloe 2.4 km * Limerick City 26.5 km * University of Limerick 22 km * Shannon Airport 55 km * Dublin 185 km * Nenagh 20 km